 Not all art has to be created physically.
 You can teach the same elements of art and principles of design using digital platforms like Google Drawing, Tate Paint by Tate Kids, Sketchpad.io, and Pixilart.
 Even Google Slides, which is popular amongst many general education teachers, would work.
 Plus, since they’re likely already using it, they know some of the features and you don’t have an uphill battle in trying to teach them a new technology.
 Again, know your students.
 If they don’t all have internet access, this may not be a viable option.

 Kids can practice drawing basic lines and shapes to start with.
 Then learn how to color, rotate, flip, and group shapes.
-I’ve been making many of the digital art lessons for distance learning which practice these skills and they’ve been a hit with kids of all ages!
+I’ve been making many of these digital art lessons (for general ed teachers) and digital art history lessons (for art teachers) for distance learning which practice these skills.
+And they’ve been a hit with kids of all ages!

 Cardboard Robot Sculptures